Vojvođanska Banka: Post-Yugoslav era

-Logos
+Branding

 The first logo of Vojvođanska banka was designed in 1957.
 It contained the two upper-case Latin letters V and B like the geometric shape, where the letter V was shaped as parallelogram and the letter B was shaped as two halves of circle.
 This logo of the Bank was in use until 1973.
 From 1973, the Vojvođanska banka logo contained the two lower-case Latin letters v and b, where the letter v was smaller than the letter b and the first letter was placed above the second letter.
 This logo of the Bank was in use until 1992, when it was replaced logo similar to the American dollar sign which contains the two upper-case Cyrillic letters В and Б, where the letter В is reversed and touches the letter Б.